 AI tools in scientific writing

 It can be difficult to keep track of all AI-powered tools that emerge and the developments happen extremely fast-paced.
 The field of scientific writing is no exception to this.
-Below, you can find a selection of tools that can be useful for different stages of the scientific writing process.
+Below, you can find a selection of tools that can be useful for different stages of the scientific writing process in the form of a living document.
+They are not a recommendation by us but rather a list of popular ones on the market.
 If one is missing that you really like, we're curious to learn about it - just get in touch!

 The following are examples of available AI tools that can be helpful in the scientific writing process.
 They are listed alphabetically and not necessarily recommendations.
 The changes and further developments in this area are fast paced – and a tool that was good can be surpassed by another with one major update.
 Choose the ones that work best for you and fit your needs.
 Be diligent, make your own research and judgment, and use them ethically without compromising your academic integrity.